Val Saint Lambert Swan Table Lamp

 Manufacturer: Val Saint Lambert, Seraing, Belgium.

-Other versions: Val St Lambert made several lamps in this style.
-The lampshade of this table lamp is not original.
+Other versions: Several other lamps exists in the style of this Val Saint Lambert Swan table lamp.
+The lampshade of this lamp is not original.

 Val Saint Lambert